 The Suncorp Super Netball league – the world’s best netball competition - was launched in 2017 with all teams based in Australia.

-With New Zealand sides no longer contesting in the competition, three new Australian-based teams in GIANTS Netball, Sunshine Coast Lightning and Collingwood Magpies Netball were established.
-The number of international import players was uncapped and an unprecedented broadcast deal for Australian netball was achieved with Channel 9.
+Three new Australian-based teams entered the fold as GIANTS Netball, Sunshine Coast Lightning and Collingwood Magpies Netball were established.
+The number of international import players became uncapped and an unprecedented broadcast deal for Australian netball was secured with Channel 9.

 The start of a new league once again coincided with the Adelaide Thunderbirds announcing a new coach in Dan Ryan, who was assistant to Woodlands-Thompson for four years.